panaverse/learn-generative-ai/08_everything_Is_an_api/12_realtime_data_streams/readme.md

 **Think of it as a high-speed highway for data, constantly flowing and accessible by different consumers at any point.**

+## **Key insights**

+* Apache Kafka is a distributed event streaming platform that is fault tolerant and scalable, making it a powerful tool for **handling large volumes of data.**

+* Kafka records are **stored forever** and won't disappear as soon as they are consumed, unlike typical message queuing systems.

+* Kafka has a **producer and consumer client API**, responsible for getting data into Kafka and consuming records from it, making data useful and accessible.

+* Kafka Streams is the streaming engine that allows you to do something more useful with the data in Kafka, making it a valuable **tool for processing events.**

+* Kafka Streams can help **monitor and analyze sensor data in real-time** to ensure the quality of production in a widget factory.

+* You can easily **run Kafka Streams on your laptop for development** or **on servers in the cloud**, **without the need for clusters.**

 **What makes Kafka special?**

 * **Scalability:** It can handle immense volumes of data without breaking a sweat, making it ideal for large-scale applications.